 The five most important pressures are described below.
 These pressures are linked mainly to the following human activities: fishing, coastal construction, maritime transport, oil and gas exploration and production, tourism and recreation, navigation dredging, aggregate extraction, military, and wind farm construction.
-The pressures are described in the ICES glossary of principal pressures in ICES ecoregions (ICES, 2015a).
+The main pressures described below are defined in the ICES Technical Guidelines.